 Do you know your actuator types?

-Actuators have three basic types: hydraulic, pneumatic and electric.
+Actuators have three basic types: hydraulic, pneumatic, and electric.
 They all do the same job, they just have different means of achieving linear motion.
 Additionally, they also each have their drawbacks and advantages.
-Knowing how each achieve motion will help you in your decision making process.
-Hydraulics
+Knowing how each achieves motion will help you in your decision-making process.

 While these actuators may be cheap, they do require a certain amount of peripheral equipment that can add up to more than it's worth.
 You won't only be paying for the peripheral equipment, but you'll also be paying for any maintenance or spare parts if something goes wrong.